tkimhofer/msbrowser/pkgdown/articles/pars.md

 &nbsp;

-## ***<span style="color:red">prefilter</span>***: Number of data points (*n*) exceeding a certain intensity threshold (*I*)
+## ***<span style="color:red">prefilter</span>***: Number of data points exceeding a certain intensity threshold
-The *prefilter* parameter is similar to the *noise* parameter, but instead of specifying an intensity cut-off, it specifies a minimal number of data points (*k*) that exeed an intensity value (*I*).
-A signal is discareded if there it is represented by less than *k* data points of intensity *I*.
+The *prefilter* parameter is similar to the *noise* parameter, but instead of specifying a general intensity cut-off, it specifies a minimal number of consecutive data points in scant time dimension (*k*) that exeed an intensity value (*I*) for a feature.
+A feature is discareded if it is made up of by less than *k* data points of intensity *I*.

-Lower *prefilter* paramter values perform less filtering of signals with low intensity / scantime, and therefore, reduce computation time.
-The values of this paramter strongly depend on the characteristics of well-behavied LC-MS signals.
-This parameter should not be set to stringent as it can lead to discarding true positive signals.
+Lower *prefilter* paramter values perform less filtering of signals and increase computation time.
+Higher values shorten compoutation time but filter more signals based on their intensity.
+The optimal values of this paramter strongly depend on what a well-behavied LC-MS signal looks like.

 <p align="center">
 ![](../../www/pars1/prefilter.png)